New Podcast Takes You

 About The Author

-Bridget Rupert directs content marketing at The Climate Corporation.
+Bridget Rupert directs content marketing at Climate LLC.
 She works on a team that creates materials that help farmers learn about how digital farming brings their data to life and gives them insights that were never before possible.
 She holds bachelor’s degrees in English and Journalism from Creighton University.
 An avid podcast fan, Bridget finds that they make time fly while doing any chore.